philhu22/tyxioblog/posts/mongodump.md

 publish_date: 2023-01-19
 ---

 `mongodump` and `mongorestore` are used to backup and restore databases and collections.
-It is part of the MongoDB database tools that must be installed on your machine:
+It is part of the MongoDB database tools:

 - Install the MongoDB Command Line Database Tools for Windows: https://www.mongodb.com/try/download/database-tools
 - Add the bin folder to the Path environment variable (e.g. `C:\myBin\mongodb-database-tools\bin`)